 Picture frames came to mind, but we had three challenges.
 First, the frames would need to be square.
 Second, they would need to be small because our pieces are small.
 Third, they couldn’t cost very much.
 While shopping at Michael’s, I found these 8″ x 8″ picture frames!

 These frames are very simple: thin black plastic.
 They met all of our criteria for what we needed.
 They were perfect!
 When I got mine, they were $4.99 each.
-I’m including a link to the Michael’s website, but I’m not sure they can be ordered online.
+You can order them from the Michael’s website.

 While I haven’t seen them in person, the frames look like they will work perfectly.
 The nice thing is that if you order them and they aren’t what you want, you can return them to a Target store.